sepsis-omics/tutorials/docs/modules/spades/index.md

 <!-- If you have completed the previous tutorial on [Quality Control](/modules/fastqc/index.md), you should already have the required files in your current Galaxy history.
 If not, see how to get them [here](/modules/galaxy/index.md).
 -->

+### Galaxy

-If you are using Galaxy-Mel, import the files:
+If you are using Galaxy-Mel or Galaxy-Qld, import the files:

-- In your browser, go to [Galaxy-Mel](http://galaxy-mel.genome.edu.au/galaxy/)
+- In your browser, go to [Galaxy-Mel](http://galaxy-mel.genome.edu.au/galaxy/) or [Galaxy-Qld](https://galaxy-qld.genome.edu.au/galaxy)
+- In the top Galaxy panel, go to <ss>User</ss> and log in (or register, and then log in)
 - In the top Galaxy panel, go to <ss>Shared Data</ss> and click on the drop down arrow
 - Click on <ss>Histories</fn>
 - Click on <fn>Genomics-workshop</fn> and then (over in the top right) <ss>Import history</ss>